merken/Inspiron7586/README.md

 - Bluetooth speaker

 # Not working
-- Macs Fan Control readout, but the fans work (audible)
+- Macs Fan Control sensor readout, but the fans work
 - Bluetooth Logitech Mouse
 - Sleep, closing the lid, resuming...
 - HDMI Port in the chassis (this is linked to the MX150 dGPU)